-About 3 out of every 100 people who take metformin hydrochloride extended-release tablets have an unpleasant metallic taste when they start taking the medicine.
+About 3 out of every 100 people who take metformin hydrochloride tablets have an unpleasant metallic taste when they start taking the medicine.
 It lasts for a short time.
+Metformin hydrochloride tablets rarely cause hypoglycemia (low blood sugar) by themselves.
+However, hypoglycemia

-Metformin hydrochloride extended-release tablets rarely cause hypoglycemia (low blood sugar) by themselves.
+(low blood sugar) by themselves.
 However, hypoglycemia can happen if you do not eat enough, if you drink alcohol, or if you take other medicines to lower blood sugar.

-How should I store metformin hydrochloride extendedrelease tablets?
+How should I store metformin hydrochloride tablets?

-Store metformin hydrochloride extended-release tablets at 68°F to 77°F (20°C to 25°C).
+Store metformin hydrochloride tablets at 68°F to 77°F (20°C to 25°C).

-Keep metformin hydrochloride extended-release tablets and all medicines out of the reach of children.
+Keep metformin hydrochloride tablets and all medicines out of the reach of children.

-General information about the use of metformin hydrochloride extended-release tablets
+General information about the use of metformin hydrochloride tablets

 If you have questions or problems, talk with your doctor or other healthcare provider.
-You can ask your doctor or pharmacist for the information about metformin hydrochloride extended-release tablets that is written for healthcare professionals.
+You can ask your doctor or pharmacist for the information about metformin hydrochloride tablets that is written for healthcare professionals.
 Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
-Do not use metformin hydrochloride extended-release tablets for a condition for which they were not prescribed.
+Do not use metformin hydrochloride tablets for a condition for which they were not prescribed.
 Do not share your medicine with other people.

-What are the ingredients of metformin hydrochloride extended-release tablets?
+What are the ingredients of metformin hydrochloride tablets?

-Active ingredients of Metformin hydrochloride extendedrelease tablets, USP: metformin hydrochloride USP.
+Active ingredients of metformin hydrochloride tablets: metformin hydrochloride.